faosldkjfhf/vulkan-project/README.md

 ## Compiling

-This was build in linux and for linux.
-To compile, run
+This was built in linux and for linux.
+To compile, run `make`

-`make`
+Dependencies - vulkan, glfw

 ## Running

-To run, use the command
+To run, use the command `./prog`

-`./prog`